Aiden Aslin among five Britons released by pro-Russia forces in Ukraine, says MP

 Prime Minister Liz Truss confirmed on Wednesday that five Britons captured since the war in Ukraine began were being released.

-Aiden Aslin is among the five British nationals set to be returned home after being released by Russian-backed forces, according to his local MP.
+Shaun Pinner and Aiden Aslin are among five British nationals set to be returned home after being released by Russian-backed forces.

 Prime Minister Liz Truss confirmed on Wednesday that five Britons captured since the war in Ukraine began were being released.

-The names of those released have not been confirmed by the Government, while few details are yet known about how their release was secured.
+The names of those released have not been confirmed by the Government, while few details are yet known about how their release was secured, along with five other people.

 The Foreign Office had been working for months to support those detained, while it is believed that Crown Prince of Saudi Arabia Mohammed bin Salman was involved in helping to free the British nationals.